The Merchant of Venice: Plot summary

 Defeated, Shylock consents to accept Bassanio's offer of money for the defaulted bond: first his offer to pay "the bond thrice", which Portia rebuffs, telling him to take his bond, and then merely the principal; but Portia also prevents him from doing this, on the ground that he has already refused it "in the open court".
 She cites a law under which Shylock, as a Jew and therefore an "alien", having attempted to take the life of a citizen, has forfeited his property, half to the government and half to Antonio, leaving his life at the mercy of the Duke.
 The Duke spares Shylock's life and says he may remit the forfeiture.
 Portia says the Duke may waive the state's share, but not Antonio's.
 Antonio says he is content that the state waive its claim to half Shylock's wealth if he can have his one-half share "in use" until Shylock's death, when the principal would be given to Lorenzo and Jessica.
-Antonio also asks that "for this favor" Shylock convert to Christianity and bequeath his entire estate to Lorenzo and Jessica.
+Antonio also asks that "for this favour" Shylock convert to Christianity and bequeath his entire estate to Lorenzo and Jessica.
 The Duke then threatens to recant his pardon of Shylock's life unless he accepts these conditions.
 Shylock, re-threatened with death, accepts with the words, "I am content."
-(IV, i).

-Bassanio does not recognise his disguised wife, but offers to give a present to the supposed lawyer.
-First she declines, but after he insists, Portia requests his ring and Antonio's gloves.
-Antonio parts with his gloves without a second thought, but Bassanio gives the ring only after much persuasion from Antonio, as earlier in the play he promised his wife never to lose, sell or give it.
-Nerissa, as the lawyer's clerk, succeeds in likewise retrieving her ring from Gratiano, who does not see through her disguise.
+Bassanio, unaware that the lawyer is his disguised wife, offers a gift in gratitude for the supposed legal assistance.
+Initially declining, Portia eventually requests his ring and Antonio's gloves.
+Antonio gives his gloves without hesitation, while Bassanio parts with the ring only after Antonio's persuasion, having earlier vowed to his wife never to lose, sell, or give it away.
+Nerissa, disguised as the lawyer's clerk, similarly obtains her own husband Gratiano's ring, as he fails to recognize her.

-At Belmont, Portia and Nerissa taunt and pretend to accuse their husbands before revealing they were really the lawyer and his clerk in disguise (V).
-After all the other characters make amends, Antonio learns from Portia that three of his ships were not stranded and have returned safely after all.
+At Belmont, Portia and Nerissa playfully taunt and feign accusations against their husbands before revealing their true identities as the lawyer and clerk.
+Following reconciliations among the characters, Portia informs Antonio that three of his ships were not lost at sea and have safely returned.